7| Minute Read

 They add the footer and social links to the bottom as per traditional newsletter designs and keep the introduction short and sweet.

-A well designed, thought out newsletter that deserves to be in the running for the best company newsletters of 2021.
+A well designed, thought out newsletter that deserves to be in the running for the best company newsletters.

 Below with have the August edition of Zapier’s monthly newsletter.
 This newsletter opts for a one-column layout and a slightly longer layout.
 The slightly longer layout works for this newsletter as it is not text-heavy allowing for each part of the newsletter to stand out and be seen.

 The graphics are clean, not fussy and very on-brand with a very strong call to action button.
 The colours blue and orange are a perfect contrast to ensure the CTA stands out.
 The use of language in the newsletter entices the reader to want to know more and the sparse use of icons adds to the simplicity of the design.

 All in all a good monthly newsletter that demonstrates that you don’t necessarily have to follow the traditional newsletter layout to make it work.